Why Japanese Rehearsal Studios Are Special

 Osaka

 - Studio 246 OSAKA (Umeda) — Kansai's largest chain.
 24-hour operation.
-Web booking available.
-All rooms 15+ tatami spacious.
-QR code payments accepted (official site)
+Web reservation available.
+All rooms 15+ tatami with spacious design.
+QR code payment supported (Official Site)

 - BASS ON TOP (Umeda, Shinsaibashi, Kyobashi, Tennoji) — Osaka standard.
-Sister live house "Umeda Zeela" on-site.
-Night packs 3 hours from 5,250 yen (official site)
+Sister live house "Umeda Zeela" attached.
+Night pack 3 hours from 5,250 yen (Official Site)

 Nagoya

-- Studio 246 NAGOYA — Direct connection to Higashiyama-koen Station.
+- Studio 246 NAGOYA — Direct connection to Higashiyama Subway Line Higashiyama Koen Station.
 Dedicated parking available.
-Web booking supported (official site)
+Web reservation supported (Official Site)

 Fukuoka

 - MRT Music Studio (Tenjin) — 24-hour operation.
-Pride in carefully selected drum sets (Brady, SONOR, Ludwig).
-4 minutes walk from Tenjin Station (official site)
+Features premium drum sets (Brady, SONOR, Ludwig).
+4 minutes walk from Tenjin Station (Official Site)

-- Sound Boogie (Tenjin, Ohashi, Kokura) — Rehearsal + recording compatible.
-3-location chain (official site)
+- Sound Boogie (Tenjin, Ohashi, Kokura) — Rehearsal + recording services.
+3-location operation (Official Site)

 Japanese studios have unwritten rules.
-Not knowing them can lead to embarrassment and potentially damage equipment.
+Ignoring them causes embarrassment and may damage equipment.

 Time Rules (Most Important)

-- Complete cleanup 5 minutes before end time — This is the most important etiquette.
-Leave things ready for the next users to set up immediately
+- Complete cleanup 5 minutes before time ends — This is the most critical etiquette.
+Leave the room ready for the next user's immediate setup

-- Late arrival doesn't extend end time — Studio time is strict.
-Lost time due to lateness is your loss
+- Arrival delays don't extend end time — Studio time is strict.
+Late arrivals mean lost practice time

-- Playing time includes setup and cleanup — For a 2-hour booking, expect about 1 hour 45 minutes of actual playing
+- Booked time includes setup and cleanup — On a 2-hour booking, expect ~1 hour 45 minutes actual playing

 Equipment Rules